Fivell/policies/src/pages/policies/risk_management_policy.md

-1. It is the policy of Versionista to conduct thorough and timely risk assessments of the potential threats and vulnerabilities to the confidentiality, integrity, and availability of electronic protected health information (ePHI) (and other confidential and proprietary electronic information) it stores, transmits, and/or processes for its Customers and to develop strategies to efficiently and effectively mitigate the risks identified in the assessment process as an integral part of the Versionista's information security program.
+1. It is the policy of Versionista to conduct thorough and timely risk assessments of the potential threats and vulnerabilities to the confidentiality, integrity, and availability of protected health information or personally identifiable information (PHI or PII) (and other confidential and proprietary electronic information) it stores, transmits, and/or processes for its Customers and to develop strategies to efficiently and effectively mitigate the risks identified in the assessment process as an integral part of the Versionista's information security program.
 2. Risk analysis and risk management are recognized as important components of Versionista's corporate compliance program and information security program in accordance with the Risk Analysis and Risk Management implementation